HighlanderLab/toliveira_graphical_ped/README.md

 To install the required packages and ensure their proper version, follow these steps:

+1. Download and install "Jags" from https://sourceforge.net/projects/mcmc-jags/

-1. First, check if the "pacman" package is installed.
+2. First, check if the "pacman" package is installed.
 If not, install it using the following command:

 ```
 if (!require("pacman")) {